Who doesn’t like shopping at Target?

 Before you go to the store, make sure you are up to date with all the current promotions, which are listed on the website.

 It gives full details of which products are being promoted, and on which days.

-Of course, you can also check out deal sites for the latest offers and promotion for not only Target, but Walmart, Kmart, and other retailers.
+Of course, you can also check out deal sites for the latest offers and promotions for not only Target, but Walmart, Kmart, and other retailers.

 Have you heard of coupon stacking?